-- Muskie or muskellunge are a species of large and predatory freshwater fish native to North America.
+- Muskie, or muskellunge, are a species of large and predatory freshwater fish native to North America.

 Muskies are large freshwater fish that are native to North America.
 Known to be voracious predators with the ability to hunt and kill large birds and fish, muskies are apex predators within their home range.
 Therefore, with such an appetite, it’s not surprising that they can reach some incredible sizes.
 Their hefty size means that they are highly prized by anglers, with the world record being a coveted title.
-So join us as we discover the largest muskie ever caught!
+So, join us as we discover the largest muskie ever caught!

 Muskellunge — commonly known as muskies — are the largest species in the Esocidae family group.
 Esocidae is the pike family and contains all pike, pickerel, and mudminnows.
 Muskies are on average 28 to 48 inches long and typically weigh 15 to 36 pounds.
 However, much larger specimens are not uncommon and are prized by sport fishermen.
 They are usually silver, brown, or green and sometimes have dark vertical stripes or spots on their flanks.

-From Something so Small
+From Something So Small

 Upon hatching, the newly born muskies are tiny and are still vulnerable to predators.
 Once they have fully developed mouths, they begin to feed on zooplankton before moving on to small fish.
 However, muskies grow quickly, and by the time they reach their first winter, the juveniles are around 12 inches long.
 So, how big is the biggest muskie ever caught?

-The Largest Muskie ever Caught
+The Largest Muskie Ever Caught

-However, it’s not as simple as reinstating the previous title holder as that catch itself is also the subject of similar controversy!
-This muskie weighed 69 pounds 11 ounces, meaning that if correct Lawson’s record catch is 4 ounces heavier.
+However, it’s not as simple as reinstating the previous title holder, as that catch itself is also the subject of similar controversy!
+This muskie weighed 69 pounds 11 ounces, meaning that if correct, Lawson’s record catch is 4 ounces heavier.
 However, this fish was caught in Chippewa Flowage, Wisconsin in October 1949 by Louis Spray.
 Spray himself was a colorful character who had a reputation as a bootlegger.
 This — along with the lack of photographs of him holding the fish — led to questions being raised about the validity of his catch.

 Therefore, officially the largest muskie ever caught goes back even further, although this time only to July 1949.
-This time the muskie weighed 67 pounds 8 ounces and measured 60.25 inches long.
+This time, the muskie weighed 67 pounds 8 ounces and measured 60.25 inches long.
 It was caught by Cal Johnson in a lake near Hayward, Wisconsin.
 Johnson was a well-known angler and a writer for various fishing magazines, and several people witnessed the catch and weighing of the fish.
-This catch, at least isn’t the subject of any controversy, although no one will ever know whether it is the biggest muskie ever caught.
+This catch at least isn’t the subject of any controversy, although no one will ever know whether it is actually the biggest muskie ever caught.